Attending a protest / Coronavirus / Police powers / What if I'm arrested?

 This information was correct as of 19 July 2021, but is subject to possible changes.

 This page sets out the law and guidance which is applicable in England only.

-Current coronavirus regulations ban outdoor gatherings of more than six people in a public place.
-However, there is an exception for protests, as long as the organiser has followed the requirements for organising a protest.
-See our page on this for more information.
+Previous coronavirus regulations banned outdoor gatherings of more than 30 people in a public place.
+However, there was an exception for protests, as long as the organiser had followed the requirements for organising a protest.

 What if I’m arrested?

 The police should only arrest you if they have good reason to think that you have committed a crime AND they have good reason to think that arresting you is necessary – see our what if I’m arrested? page for further information.

 Before arresting you, the police officer should tell you that you are being arrested.
 They should tell you the offence you are being arrested for and why it is necessary to arrest you.

 You should also be told the name or number of the arresting officer, and what police station you are being taken to.
 Sometimes at large protests the police officers do not always know which station they will take you to.